0xhaggis/Imperva_gzip_bypass/README.md

 The exit codes for `imperva_gzip.py` are as follows:

 ```
 0: Returned after getting WAF type.
 1: Command-line was invalid.
 2: There was an error connecting.
 Could be DNS error, timeout, etc.
 3: No WAF was detected; malicious UNIX/Windows payloads weren't blocked.
 4: A WAF was detected, but it wasn't Imperva.
+5: The server responded to a test POST request with something other than HTTP 200.
 128: There is an Imperva WAF, but it is not vulnerable to the gzip bypass.
 129: The bypass was effective for the UNIX payload, but not the Windows one.
 130: The bypass was effective for the Windows payload, but not the UNIX one.